 Finished the design and implementation of 4.3BSD UNIX operating system book, now available for UNIBUS based multiuser system consultancy

 — Sevan Janiyan (@sevanjaniyan) August 11, 2015

-I had previously attempted to complete the Minix book, Operating Systems: Design And Implementation but struggled with the extensive source reference. switching back and fourth between chapters or the requirement for a computer to view the source code was not a viable option.
+I had previously attempted to complete the Minix book, Operating Systems: Design And Implementation but struggled with the extensive source reference.
+Switching back and forth between chapters or the requirement for a computer to view the source code was not a viable option.
 I took a chance on this book as used copies are available on Amazon for the cost of a postage which is less than a couple of pounds.
-The book is well written and enjoyable to read, while implementation details may not be completely applicable to modern BSD variants The fundamental details may still hold true in most cases if not providing a historical background around the technical challenges they faced at the time.
-What I liked with the Minix was that it provided lots of background to accommodated a beginner and get a reader up to speed though I much preferred the ability to read this book by itself without requiring access to the source code.
+The book is well written and enjoyable to read, while implementation details may not be completely applicable to modern BSD variants, the fundamental details may still hold true in most cases if not providing a historical background around the technical challenges they faced at the time.
+What I liked with the Minix book was that it provided lots of background to accommodated a beginner and get a reader up to speed though I much preferred the ability to read this book by itself without requiring access to the source code.

 I found some of the details in the interprocess communication part a little unclear at times but enjoyed the filesystem and memory management chapters the most and the terminal handling chapter the least though I did learn of Berknet there, aswell as many other historical artefacts throughout the book, some of which I tweeted under the hashtag di43bsd.

 Berknet is an obsolete batch-oriented network that was used to connect PDP-11 and VAX UNIX systems using 9600-baud serial lines.
 Due to the overhead of input processing in the standard line discipline, a special reduced-function network discipline was devised.